mahulchak/quickmerge/README.md

 Why use quickmerge?

  * Saves money.
 Illumina sequences are much cheaper than PacBio or ONP long reads.
-So quickmerge allows you to cut your long molecule requirement by half (or more) by replacing the same with Illumina short reads.
-E.g. if you think you would get a N50 of 8Mb from 75X PacBio reads, try sequencing 40X PacBio and 70X Illumina reads instead of 75X PacBio reads.
+So quickmerge allows you to cut your long molecule requirement by as much as half by replacing the same with Illumina short reads.
+E.g. if you think you would get a N50 of 8Mb from 75X PacBio reads, try sequencing 45X PacBio and 70X Illumina reads instead of 75X PacBio reads.
 You may not need that extra 35X PacBio reads.
  * It is fast.
 Takes less than a minute to run on most genomes.
 You run nucmer once (nucmer is the most time consuming step) and then you can run quickmerge over a large number of parameters in a very short time.
  * Requires only fasta files and does not depend on any special data or computational resources.